zcorniere/Vitruve/README.md

-# Raphael
+# Vitruve
-Raphael is a game engine focused on letting me having fun.
+Vitruve is a game engine focused on letting me having fun.
 If you see something weird going on in the code, it is probably on purpose 'cause I find it funny.

 ## Feature
 - Rendering backend throught a RHI